Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 Quite recently, Childs and Su~\cite{childs2019nearly} revisited simulation algorithms based on product formulas and demonstrated that their {performance is better than what one could expect from naive error bounds}.
 More precisely, an order-$p$ product formula approximates the evolution operator $e^{-iHt}$ under a Hamiltonian $\hat{H}=\hat{A}+\hat{B}$ with a simpler operator that involves time evolutions under Hamiltonians $A$ and $B$ such that the approximation error scales as $t^{p+1}$ in the limit $t\to 0$.
 Childs and Su~\cite{childs2019nearly} showed that the gate complexity of simulating a lattice Hamiltonian using order-$p$ product formulas scales as $(nT)^{1+1/p}\epsilon^{-1/p}$ which shaves off a factor of $n$ from the best previously known bound.
 Here $T$ is the effective evolution time for the local Hamiltonian model.

-A major breakthrough in simulating lattice Hamiltonians has been recently achieved by Haah et al.~\cite{haah2018quantum}.
-This work introduced a new class of {product formulas based on the \textit{divide-and-conquer} strategy} and showed that lattice Hamiltonians can be simulated with gate complexity $\tilde{O}(nT)$, where $\tilde{O}$ hides logarithmic corrections.
+Haah et al.~\cite{haah2018quantum}. recently introduced a new class of {product formulas based on the \textit{divide-and-conquer} strategy} and showed that lattice Hamiltonians can be simulated with gate complexity $\tilde{O}(nT)$, where $\tilde{O}$ hides logarithmic corrections.
 This result confirms the physical intuition that the cost of simulating lattice Hamiltonians scales linearly with the space-time volume.
-The algorithm of Ref.~\cite{haah2018quantum}, sketched in \ref{fig:diairei}, approximates the full evolution operator by dividing the lattice into small (overlapping) subsystems comprising $O(\log{n})$ qubits each and simulating time evolution of the individual subsystems.
+The algorithm of Ref.~\cite{haah2018quantum}, sketched in Figure~\ref{fig:diairei}, approximates the full evolution operator by dividing the lattice into small (overlapping) subsystems comprising $O(\log{n})$ qubits each and simulating time evolution of the individual subsystems.
 The errors introduced by truncating the Hamiltonian near the boundaries are canceled by alternating between forward and backward time evolutions.
 The error analysis is based on a skillful application of the \textit{Lieb-Robinson bound}~\cite{lieb1972finite,hastings2006spectral} that controls how fast information can propagate across the system during the time evolution.

 Finally, we note that while product formulas achieve a better scaling with system size than LCU or QSP methods by exploiting commutativity of Hamiltonian terms, they suffer from worse scaling with the simulation time and the error tolerance.
 A recent approach of \textit{multiproduct formulas}~\cite{low2019well} combines the best features of both.
 From Trotter methods, it inherits the simplicity, low-space requirements of its circuits, and a good scaling with system size.
 From LCU, it inherits the optimal scaling with time and error, up to logarithmic factors.
 Essentially, the work~\cite{low2019well} shows how a certain type of high-order product formula can be implemented with a polynomial gate cost in the order (scaling as $p^2$).
 In contrast, the standard Trotter-Suzuki formulas scale exponentially with the order (scaling as $5^p$).